pshiralagi/PES_S2020/PES_Project_6/readme.md

 5. Access to the shared LED is controlled through Mutex
 6. ADC values are stored in a queue, these values are then copied to a buffer and then transferred to the DSP buffer using DMA

-Demo video for this project can be viewed on drivce at Excel plot of sine wave is available at [WavePlotExcel.png file](./PES_project_6_1/doc/WavePlotExcel.png)
+Excel plot of sine wave is available at [WavePlotExcel.png file](./PES_project_6_1/doc/WavePlotExcel.png)

 **This project consists of two seperate sub project files -**